 If middle class Americans considering a first-time trip–far and away Walt Disney World’s single largest demographic–go to price out a vacation on DisneyWorld.com and the package price is beyond their budget, that’s it.
 They’re out.
 They move on to the next-best alternative, whether that’s the local Six Flags or a road trip to see America’s National Parks.

 With that said, there is a longstanding view of the parks as recession-proof.
-(In part, this led to the investments we are now seeing–Parks & Resorts was viewed as a stable and reliable business unit.)
+(In part, this led to the new lands and rides that have opened in the last ~5 years–Parks & Resorts was viewed as a stable and reliable business unit.)
 During the global financial crisis, attendance at Walt Disney World held relatively flat.

 This was an impressive feat, but that doesn’t really tell the full story.
 Walt Disney World got incredibly aggressive and creative with discounts, promotions, and celebrations.
 The success of Disney’s theme parks during the downturn doesn’t prove their inherently recession-proof.
 Instead, it should be construed as a testament to leadership at the time.